Nutrients

 Carbohydrates

-Whole grains, cereals, legumes, fruit, milk, sugar, honey, potatoes
+Whole grains, cereals, legumes, fruit, milk, sugar, honey,

 Provides energy and regulates blood sugar.
-Excessive intake of carbohydrates will make you obese.
+Excessive

 Protein

-Pulses, legumes, grains, nuts, milk and milk products, chicken, fish and egg
+Pulses, legumes, grains, nuts, milk and milk products,

-One of the key ingredients for building body muscles and are essential for overall development of the body.
+One of the key ingredients for building body muscles and

 Iron

-Beans, lentils, eggs, fortified cereals, whole grains, nuts, spinach etc
+Beans, lentils, eggs, fortified cereals, whole grains, nuts,

 Helps fight anemia and dizziness